A personal hackathon is a day dedicated to maximizing your productivity.

-Public Wins: Publicly declare all accomplishments every work cycle and document the successes on a group board.
-Post the “wins” on the Personal Hackathon Wiki and/or on Facebook or on Twitter with the #personalhackathon hashtag.
+Public Wins: Publicly declare all accomplishments every work cycle and document the successes on a group whiteboard or wiki.
+You can also post the “wins” on Facebook, Instagram or Twitter with the #personalhackathon hashtag.

 Prize: Offer a small prize for whoever is the most productive.
 Ask everyone who participates to pitch in $1 (or $10) to the “productivity pot” and award the sum to the democratically declared winner.
 Or agree to buy dinner for the winner afterward.
 If it’s hard to determine a winner, everyone can privately rate each other’s productivity on a 1 – 7 Likert scale (1 = very unproductive, 4 = neutral, 7 = very productive) and average the ratings.
 If there’s a tie, the pot can be split.
 A prize could also be offered for whoever was the most accurate in predicting how long it would take to complete their tasks.